Realising Interactions Between Dark Matter and Dark Energy Using $k$-essence Cosmology: Introduction

 A physical theory for origin and nature of dark matter and dark energy is yet lacking.
 However, $\Lambda$CDM model \cite{ref:weinberg89, Bamba} provides a parametrization of the model of cosmic evolution that fits a wide variety of cosmological data.
 The principal ingredients of $\Lambda$CDM model are cold dark matter (CDM) and Cosmological constant $(\Lambda)$ representing dark energy of vacuum.
 But the model is plagued with two major problems: ($i$) fine tuning problem - large disagreement between vacuum expectation value of energy momentum tensor and observed value of dark energy density and ($ii$) the coincidence problem - order of magnitude of observable values of dark matter and dark energy at present epoch are same.
-There exist diverse theoretical approaches aiming to address above two issues ($i$) and ($ii$).
-One such interesting approach involves consideration of a unified model of dark energy and dark matter with a diffusive energy transfer between dark energy and dark matter.
+There exist diverse theoretical approaches aiming to address above mentioned issues.
+One such interesting approach, which specifically addresses the issue of coincidence problem, involves consideration of a unified model of dark energy and dark matter with a diffusive energy transfer between dark energy and dark matter.
 Different aspects of dynamics of this model are discussed in detail in \cite{Szydlowski, calogero, calogero1, calogero2, Haba:2016swv,Ber1,Ber2}.
-The basic framework for the model of diffusive DM-DE interaction is as follows. \\
+In the framework of such models of dark fluids involving interactions between dark energy and dark matter, the dark matter and dark energy densities at any epoch are correlated.
+However, to seek for any quantitative explanation for coincidence of dark matter and dark energy densities at present epoch one needs to construct microscopic models of dark fluids in a way that their dynamics would give rise to correlations between dark matter and dark energy densities at any epoch.\\